You’re all excited about your first solo camping or backpacking trip. Camping alone in the woods, just you and nature.

 When you make the reservation, there are often photos you can look through to see how you feel about the location.
-Backpackers can take advantage of the online maps to determine how far you need to hike to reach the site and get a sense of how remote the location is.
+Backpackers can take advantage of the online maps to determine how far they need to hike to reach the site and get a sense of how remote the location is.

 State Parks offer options to help you grow as you gain confidence.
-You can start with a car camping site at a family campground, then move to a location with a short hike in (possibly 1-2 miles), then you can push to primitive sites deep within the park.
+You can start with a car camping site at a family campground, then move to a location with a short hike (possibly 1-2 miles), then you can push to primitive sites deep within the park.

 Have Something to Entertain Yourself

 Consider how you’re going to pass the time.

 - You can load podcasts on your phone (remember to bring earphones).

 - Have a small journal to write in or jot down your thoughts.